 Thank you, Emily, for sharing your experience!

-Unfortunately, despite the seeming logic of Canada and the U.S. similarities, bringing your American purchased vehicle back with you (called "importing") is not a straightforward process.
-In fact, it can be downright complicated and messy.
+Unfortunately, despite the seeming logic of Canada and the U.S. similarities, bringing your American purchased vehicle back with you (called "importing") is a process you have to work through step-by-step and diligently.

 If you plan to import your USA purchased vehicle into Canada, I suggest doing your research and planning early in your moving process.
-Here are the three links you need to get you started:
+Here are some resources that can help you do your own vehicle export & import:

 Take your time to really understand the process to ensure it works smoothly for you!